coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

   * In this step, you will create a user on MongoDB with authorization to create more users and assign roles to it.
-We will also create MongoDB client users for BigchainDB and MongoDB Monitoring agent(Optional).
+We will also create MongoDB client users for corechaindb and MongoDB Monitoring agent(Optional).

     .. code:: bash